Spirent-Terraform-Modules/terraform-aws-aion/README.md

 Product configuration specifies product deployment and license entitlements for the platform.

 ### Automated
-Use terraform variables for automated configuration.
+Use Terraform variables for automated configuration.

 #### Entitlement List
 The entilement list specifies which license entitlements are hosted to the new AION platform.
 An empty list will not add entitlements.
 Use the following options to define each entitlement: